 Our disability health support and training services are available free of charge if you’re caring for someone with complex healthcare requirements who is eligible for Disability Services Commission funded services.

 For more details about this service, call us on (08) 9242 0119 (or 1300 650 803 for country callers) to discuss your needs.
-We’re available 24 hours a day, seven days a week.
 One of our Registered Nurses will discuss and assess your situation and help you access the support and education you need.